Finitely generated saturated multi-Rees algebras: Saturated multi-Rees algebras of monomial ideals

-For the second assertion, observe that The conclusion now follows from Lemma \ref{piecewise} and using the fact that $\left\{\II^{\nn}\colon_R m_R^{\infty}\right\}_{\nn\in\NN^r}$ is a Noetherian $\NN^r$-graded family of monomials ideals.
-The third assertion is a direct consequence of Theorem \ref{rightbound}. \end{proof}
+for all non-negative integers $n_1,\ldots,n_r$.
+In the last equality above, we have used that $L$ is an irreducible monomial ideal.
+We know from Proposition \ref{semigroup} that is a Noetherian $\NN^r$-graded family of monomial ideals in $R$ and this proves the first assertion of our theorem.